amyjko/user-interface-software-and-technology/chapters/declarative.md

 These various barriers reveal why learning to code is so challenging and requires so much learning relative to graphical user interfaces.

 Another way to understand the complexities of declarative interfaces is to understand how they vary.
-The Cognitive Dimensions of Notations framework<green96> described several dimensions along with notations, and particularly programming notations, vary.
+The Cognitive Dimensions of Notations framework<green96> described several dimensions along which notations--and particularly programming notations--vary.
 Here are a few notable examples:

 * *Error-proneness*.
 Some notations are more error prone than others.
 For example, in the JavaScript programming language, the symbol "+", when preceded by a variable storing a text string, automatically converts the value after the plus to a string.
 That means that programmers can accidentally end up with text values when they intended to have a numerical value.
 The Java programming language, in contrast, identifies these type errors before a program runs, making them impossible.
 * *Hidden dependencies*.
 Some notations hide the underlying structure of a program more than others.
 For example, in most modern imperative programming languages, the sequence in which a function in a program will execute is pretty clear, since they execute in order.
 But things get less clear once functions start invoking other functions: this creates a network of function calls that cannot be easily seen from a program's text.